nmendozam/alleleTools/readme.md

-This script is used to parse genotyping data and append it to a vcf file with snp data.
-This might be useful for calculating linkage disequilibrium between alleles and SNPs, tagSNP selection, and construction of imputation panels.
+This repo has a collection of scripts to convert files from genotyping to vcf and back. `main.py` parses .tsv files with genotyping data and appends it to a vcf file. `vcf2alleles.py` does the opposite, it extracts the genotyping data from a vcf file and writes it to a .tsv file.
+The output of the latter is compatible with [pyHLA](https://github.com/felixfan/PyHLA).
+While the output of the former might be useful for calculating linkage disequilibrium between alleles and SNPs, tagSNP selection, and construction of imputation panels compatible with VCF files.

 # Getting started